 Pure-bred or cross-breed

 There are many wonderful cross-breed dogs that combine the best of traits in various breeds, for example poodle crosses are often good for those with allergies, though this cannot be guaranteed.
 If you do have a child with allergies, consider a trial first with the dog.
-You can also ask the breeder or owner to allow the dog to sleep on a towel, which you can then take home with your prior to purchase to help ascertain whether this dog is likely to cause problems for your children.
-For a more thorough discussion about pet allergies visit here.
+You can also ask the breeder or owner to allow the dog to sleep on a towel, which you can then take home with your prior to purchase to help determine whether this dog is likely to cause problems for your children.
+For a more thorough discussion about pet allergies read our article on best dogs for people with allergies.

 Cavalier King Charles Spaniel